Steven Effman

-Steven Effman is a Democratic politician and attorney who served as a member of the Florida House of Representatives from 1996 to 2000.
+Steven Effman (born October 13, 1950) is an American politician and attorney who served as a member of the Florida House of Representatives from 1996 to 2000.
+He is a Democrat.

 Early life and career

 Effman was born in New York City.
 He attended the University of Massachusetts Amherst, receiving his bachelor's degree in political science in 1972, and Hofstra University, where he received a master's degree in secondary education in 1973.
 Effman then attended the John Marshall Law School, receiving his juris doctor in 1976.
 He moved to Florida in 1977.

 Sunrise city government

 Effman ran for a seat on the Sunrise City Commission in 1981, defeating incumbent Commissioner C. Murray Gold.

 In 1982, following the retirement of Democratic State Representative Terry O'Malley, Effman ran to succeed him in the 90th District, and resigned from his seat on the City Commission.
 However, he was defeated in the Democratic primary by attorney Peter Deutsch, who won the general election.

 After Sunrise City Commissioner John Montgomery was convicted of extortion and tax evasion and removed from office by Governor Bob Graham in 1985, Effman won the 1986 special election to succeed him, and returned to the City Commission.
 He was re-elected in 1987 and 1991.

 Effman ran for Mayor of Sunrise in 1993, and faced former Mayor John Lomelo, who was previously convicted of conspiracy to commit extortion.
 Effman defeated Lomelo in a landslide.